This blog post was updated on 25 June 2025.

 3. Tap into Filipinos’ strong family values

 Filipinos have a very strong sense of family.
 Close extended family ties are encouraged and cultivated, with many Filipinos living with members of their extended family.
-Grandparents, parents, aunts, uncles and cousins support each other financially and can live under the same roof or in family compounds.
+Grandparents, parents, aunts, uncles and cousins often support each other financially and can live under the same roof or in family compounds.
 When localising your website, you could capitalise on highlighting family values.
 By carefully working in themes around the family, you can create content that will resonate very well with the local audience.

 I hope this blog post has given you a useful introduction to digital marketing in the Philippines.
 For more in-depth information, read the full-length guide here.
 The guide covers:

-- the current digital landscape in the country, including internet penetration rates
+- the current digital landscape in the Philippines, including internet penetration rates

 - device usage breakdowns and internet speeds in the Philippines